 The Rollins Reading Company is a Missouri 501(c)3 non-profit organization that is dedicated to improving the literacy achievement of children in early education.
 The Rollins Reading Company partners with the Columbia Public Schools and others to support the following literacy programs:

 - Grant Montessori Preschool.
-Twenty children served, ten of whom are provided with scholarships based on certain eligibility criteria.
+Twenty children served, eight of whom are provided with scholarships based on certain eligibility criteria.

 - "Double Dose" Reading Program.
 Reading instruction for kindergarten through second graders who are behind their peers in literacy.

 Rollins Reading has also supported the following programs in the past years: